-Here's an eclectic list of 13 foods that are used to address the common underlying dysfunctions that contribute to anxiety disorders:
+Here's a list of 13 foods that are used to address the common underlying dysfunctions that contribute to anxiety disorders:

 Research has correlated an imbalance of zinc to copper with anxiety.
 This trace mineral ratio is responsible for proper neurotransmitter function and adaptation to stress.
 Increased copper and decreased zinc may lead to symptoms of anxiety.